 Let's say we have two feature flags with the second depending on the evaluation of the first.
 In this example, we would like 20% of customers who receive the on treatment for the new_test feature flag to evaluate to on for the advance_new_feed feature flag while the other 80% should evaluate to off.

 Split's dependency matcher is located in the condition string to meet your most granular targeting needs.

-- Environments and traffic types: The dependency matcher does not allow you to depend on another environment's condition or target across traffic types.
+- Environments and traffic types.
+The dependency matcher does not allow you to depend on another environment's condition or target across traffic types.

-- Does the dependency matcher count as 2+ evaluations?
+Does the dependency matcher count as 2+ evaluations?
 No, the evaluation is counted as one single evaluation and does not fire off multiple calls or register multiple impressions.

-- There is a warning in the UI when I use a dependency matcher.
+There is a warning in the user interface when I use a dependency matcher.
 What does this mean?
-The warning you are seeing is to warn you that if the dependent split requires additional attributes.
-You need to update the getTreatment() call to include those attribute values.
+The warning you are seeing is to warn you that if the dependent feature flag requires some additional attributes, you need to update the getTreatment() call to include those attribute values.
 The syntax modal displays all the attributes needed to make the evaluation successful.

 Do parent feature flags know which child flags are using it in their evaluation?
 Yes, if a feature flag is being used as a dependent, Split's user interface informs you in the editor.
 You can’t delete the feature flag, and delete or rename treatments.